 About the course

-As a DPhil in Molecular and Cellular Medicine student you will spend up to four years in one of the department's many research groups, working on a project supervised by the group's principal investigator.
+As a DPhil in Molecular and Cellular Medicine student you will spend up to four years (eight years for part-time students) in one of the Kennedy institute of Rheumatology or Botnar Research Centre’s many research groups, working on a research project supervised by the group's principal investigator and your supervisory team.
 You will take part in the extensive training programme specifically organised for graduate students within the department.

-Applicants are strongly advised to visit the departmental webpages to help them identify the most suitable research topic and related supervisors.
-Projects are available in both basic and translational science covering a variety of areas related to musculoskeletal and chronic inflammatory conditions.
+Applicants are strongly advised to visit the Kennedy and Botnar Institute’s websites (also see Further Information and Enquiries) to help identify the most suitable research topic and related supervisors.
+Projects are available across a wide range of basic and translational immunology, inflammation, cancer and infection.

 Your progress will be monitored and assessed regularly via: